 By the way, Hugo Chavez, we'll get to the phones here in just a second.

-Hugo Chavez has congratulated the American people on behalf of the people of Venezuela for his important victory, Obama's important victory in an election that's captured the attention of international public opinion,
+Hugo Chavez has congratulated the American people on behalf of the people of Venezuela for his important victory, Obama's important victory in an election that's captured the attention of international public opinion.

 We are convinced the time has come to establish new relations between our countries and in our region based on the principles of respect for sovereignty, equality, and true cooperation.

-So the socialist goon of Venezuela taking credit for the um victory of Barack Obama, change has moved north.
+So the socialist goon of Venezuela taking credit for the victory of Barack Obama, change has moved north.

-But don't worry about it, ladies and gentlemen, because when Barack Obama succeeds in ten years in getting rid of oil, we will have abundant alternative energy sources that will bring Hugo Chavez to his knees.
+But don't worry about it, ladies and gentlemen, because when Barack Obama succeeds in 10 years in getting rid of oil, we will have abundant alternative energy sources that will bring Hugo Chavez to his knees.

 This is Ed in Buffalo.